LIDR-academy/AI4Devs-lab-ides/prompts-davr.md

 Please back up one step and notice that jest is already set up.
 Please don't touch that.
 Just add the test file.
 ...
 Data persistence, test-first, please!

+## Prompt: next, please!

+OK, what's the next step?

+> GitHub Copilot
+> Now that we have our basic create endpoint and tests working, let's add validation before saving the candidate data.
+We'll do this test-first.
+Here's the plan:
+>
+> 1. First, add more test cases for validation
+> 1. Then implement the validation middleware